John Cooksey: Career

 Cooksey was elected to Congress in 1996 and represented Louisiana's Fifth District for three terms, traditionally based in the northeastern quadrant of the state about Monroe, but since reconfigured to reach deep into South Louisiana as well.
 Cooksey first won the seat by defeating Democratic state legislator Francis C. Thompson of Delhi in Richland Parish.
 Cooksey had edged past former U.S. Representative Clyde C. Holloway of Forest Hill in Rapides Parish in the nonpartisan blanket primary.
 In that campaign, Cooksey pledged to serve no more than three terms in the House, a pledge that he kept.

-Cooksey opposed abortion as a congressman but would not support efforts to address the issue through a constitutional amendment.
-He said that the nation already had too many "federal bureaucrats" making and interpreting policy and he distrusted the use of constitutional amendments to address most public policies.

 In 2002, Cooksey was an unsuccessful candidate in the Republican primary for the United States Senate seat held until 2015 by Democrat Mary Landrieu.
-In that campaign, Cooksey made a derogatory remark about Arabs — comparing turbans and keffiyehs to diapers fastened by fan belts — which was attacked by his opponents as racist.
+In that campaign, Cooksey made a derogatory remark about Arabs — comparing traditional Arab headdresses like turbans and keffiyehs to diapers fastened by fan belts — which was attacked by his opponents as racist.
 He never overcame the blunder.
 In the November general election, the losing Republican candidate was Cooksey's intra-party rival, Suzanne Haik Terrell of New Orleans.

 In addition to the reelection of Landrieu, the Democrats temporarily regained Cooksey's House seat in the same general election balloting.
-Democrat Rodney Alexander defeated Cooksey's choice, his former aide, Dewey Lee Fletcher, by fewer than one thousand votes.
-Alexander, however, defected to the GOP in 2004 and then defeated an intraparty rival, Jock Scott, of Alexandria for the congressional seat.